MattLuker/bcn/_drafts/ruby-export-facebook-friends.markdown

-# Export Your Friends From Facebook
+# Export Your Friends From Facebook...
+Well Most of Them

 Keeping your friends close and your enemies closer is a saying.
 Someone said it, others have repeated it.
 Using the [Koala](https://github.com/arsduo/koala) gem we're going to get a list of our Facebook friends and save it to a CSV file.